dyne/tomb/README.md

 some are developed by Dyne.org, but some also by third parties.

 ### Included extra applications

+These auxiliary applications are found in the extras/ subdirectory of distributed Tomb's sourcecode:

 - [GTomb](extras/gtomb) is a graphical interface using zenity
 - [gtk-tray](extras/gtk-tray) is a graphical tray icon for GTK panels